zohaibjawed940/shopify-ai-assistant/README.md

    ✔  your-store
    ```

 8. Type in your store password.
-You can get it from the URL that is in your Terminal.
+You can get it from the URL that is in your terminal.
    ```shell
    ?
 Incorrect store password (
      https://your-store.myshopify.com/admin/online_store/preferences ).
 Please